fbpx

 Rogers makes a shushing noise.
 I glare at him.

 One of the suits stands up.
 She looks like a woman in her late fifties—salt and pepper hair styled in a short, conservative helmet.
 She wears a pale blue suit with a straight skirt, matching jacket and a string of pearls over a white scoop-necked shirt.
 “I am—” she stops, with her mouth open, then closes it.
 After a moment she tries again.
 “You may call me Carol.
 My real name is not easy for Terrans to pronounce.
-I am the program director for the Terran Development project, also known by its code name, which translates roughly to—” She stop again and looks at her colleagues.
+I am the program director for the Terran Development project, also known by its code name, which translates roughly to—” She stops again and looks at her colleagues.
 “I’ve never said it to a Terran before, and now it just sounds silly, she mutters.
 The others make “go ahead” noises, and she turns back to us.
 “Well, it’s Project Hot Dog Eaters.”

 Alt and I gawk at her.